eshabalaji/Plant-Health-Detector/README.md

 ```

 ## 📦 Applications
-1.*Smart farming and crop monitoring.*
+1. *Smart farming and crop monitoring.*
-2.*Educational and research tool in plant pathology.*
+2. *Educational and research tool in plant pathology.*
-3.*Early warning system for agricultural extension workers.*
+3. *Early warning system for agricultural extension workers.*

 ----